surifirstpin/biplus_documentation/docs/How to Create a Report.md

 To view the Visualization images of Retrieved data, Click on **Chart** Section.

-To view the type of visualizations available in BiPlus, click on  **General Section** click on type of visualization chart you want to view.
+To view the type of visualizations available in BiPlus, click on  **General Section.**

+At Present there are 10 type of visulisation images in BiPlus

 ## Data

 Data section under visualization is enabled based on the data retrieved for fields.
 Below are the parameters applicable on the data retrieved.